 3. Because we will benefit from being taught and led in worship by others, rather than always depending on ourselves to read and study the Bible.

 4. Because we need regular reminders of our standing in Christ, help in acknowledging and confessing our sins, and teaching about God’s truth.

 Really?
 That’s the best we can come up as to why people should come to church?
-They are all sound reasons, and beneficial, but it sounds like something my grandma would say.
+They are all sound reasons and beneficial, but it sounds like something my grandma would say.
 No offense to the older crowd, but it’s typically the younger generations that churches are targeting.
-In a day and age when we are competing with: ‘“It is repetitious, predictable and a meaningless ritual.
+It’s a day and age in which we are competing with: “It is repetitious, predictable and a meaningless ritual.
 I would rather sleep in.
-I work hard all week and I deserve it!”… unknown author’, we better come up with better reasons to attend church on Sunday morning!
+I work hard all week and I deserve it!”… unknown author.
+We better come up with better reasons to attend church on Sunday morning!

-Look at the basic “buying” principles of people; we can learn to apply them to the church.
+Look at the basic “buying” principles of people and how we can learn to apply them to the church.

 Modified and applied to the church: People will come to your church for what it will do for them.
 Make certain that in your marketing efforts you describe, in detail, what the advantages and benefits are from attendance.
-This is done best by promoting a particular sermon series such as a series focusing on improve marriages, clean-up financial pressures, bridge a gap between parents and children, and many other key areas of life.
+This is done best by promoting a particular sermon series such as a series focusing on improving marriages, cleaning up financial pressures, bridging a gap between parents and children, and many other key areas of life.